 Generally speaking, the latter two options are preferable because they limit your personal liability and create a business that is separate and apart from you.
+These days its very easy to get started thank to ZenBusiness and other alternatives to LegalZoom.
 You will also need to get the proper business licenses and permits from your city, county, and/or state.
 Start with your city business office and see what they recommend.
 You should also check out your insurance options, and find a good accountant and lawyer to be on your team.

 4: Draft a business plan:

 If you will be seeking outside financing from friends, relatives, investors, or a bank, a business plan is a necessity.
 But even if you are going to self-finance the venture, drafting a business plan will help you figure out

 - How much money you will need